 As responsible and interested citizens in their communities, however, faculty and staff members of the University should fulfill their civic responsibilities and should engage in the normal political processes of our society.
-With the consent of the campus Dean, the Vice Provost for Regional Campuses and Continuing Education, the Provost, and the President, with the approval of the Board of Trustees, any faculty member may seek election to hold public office provided that such action shall not interfere with normal duties.
+With the consent of the campus Dean, the Vice Provost and Executive Dean for Regional Campuses and Continuing Education, the Provost, and the President, and with the approval of the Board of Trustees, any faculty member or staff member may seek election to hold public office provided such action shall not interfere with normal duties.
 The candidacy must be approved prior to announcement for public office.
 First, however, there must be confirmation that there is no conflict of interest between this activity and the responsibility of the individual to the University and the State of South Carolina.

-If it is determined that such candidacy and/or election is in basic conflict with the faculty or staff member's normal duties, the President may ask the employee to obtain a leave of absence without pay or to resign before announcing for office.
+If it is determined that such candidacy and/or election is in basic conflict with the faculty or staff member's normal duties, the President may ask the employee to obtain a leave of absence without pay or to resign before announcing for the office.

-It is understood that because of their responsibilities to the institution, full-time faculty will generally not engage in statewide campaigns nor manage statewide campaigns, nor seek political positions which pay compensation.
+It is understood that in general, because of their responsibilities to the institution, faculty will not engage in state-wide campaigns nor manage state-wide campaigns nor seek political positions which pay compensation.